MolecularBioinformatics/PICor/README.md

 You can activate a resolution depent correction by setting  `resolution_correction` to `True`.
 Specify the resolution and the reference m/z ratio with `resolution` and `mz_calibration`.

-## Note

-This project has been set up using PyScaffold 3.2.3.
-For details and usage information on PyScaffold see https://pyscaffold.org/.

 Jørn Dietze, UiT - The Arctic University of Tromsø, 2020